eduardiazf/rfcs/text/0000-datamodel.md

 - [x] Indices/Unique
 - [ ] Unnamed embeds
 - [ ] If we were a little more radical with the syntax, could we create something much better?
+- [ ] How to handle fields with arguments? (also related to connectors and clients)

 # Notes